How Do Data Analysts Respond to AI Assistance? A Wizard-of-Oz Study: Results

 With respect to \textbf{RQ2}, we found that analysts preferred suggestions that matched their analysis plan and their statistical and domain background (Sec.~\ref{sec:results_who}).
 They preferred both execution \textit{and} planning assistance, though planning required more cognitive effort (Sec.~\ref{sec:results_what_assistance}).
-As a result, explanations provided in natural language, supplemented by code comments, and the code itself greatly assisted analysts in understanding the intent and rationale of suggestions (Sec.~\ref{sec:results_what_qualities}).
-Moreover, due to the extra effort to consider planning assistance, analysts highly valued suggestions when they were well-timed to their current workflows (Sec.~\ref{sec:results_when}).
+As a result, explanations provided in code, code comments, and natural language greatly assisted analysts in understanding the intent and rationale of suggestions (Sec.~\ref{sec:results_what_qualities}).
+Due to the extra effort to consider planning assistance, analysts valued suggestions that were well-timed to their current task (Sec.~\ref{sec:results_when}).

-For \textbf{RQ3}, we found well-timed and well-reasoned planning assistance often helped analysts consider and make alternative decisions (Sec.~\ref{sec:results_what} and ~\ref{sec:results_when}).
-In contrast, analysts were reluctant to incorporate suggestions when it was mismatched to their backgrounds or current workflows.
+For \textbf{RQ3}, we found well-timed and contextual planning assistance often helped analysts consider and make alternative decisions (Secs.~\ref{sec:results_what} and ~\ref{sec:results_when}).
+In contrast, analysts were reluctant to accept suggestions that mismatched with their expertise or task.
 Likewise, we observed potential drawbacks of AI-assistance: some analysts became distracted or overly reliant on the assistant's suggestions, often without taking the time to critically assess their relevance or correctness (Sec.~\ref{sec:results_why}).
 Nevertheless, these impacts were not uniform across all scenarios and varied depending on the individual analyst (Sec.~\ref{sec:results_who}), the type of assistance (Sec.~\ref{sec:results_what}), and when the suggestion was made (Sec.~\ref{sec:results_when}).